zeefix/othr_gtkmm_mpd_client/readme.md

-# Music Player Daemon Client made with gtkmm
+# Anothr - an mpd client made with gtkmm

 ## About